 It’s New Year’s Eve!

-On today’s date in 1929, Guy Lombardo’s New Year’s Eve Party premiered at New York’s iconic Waldorf Astoria Hotel, where Lombardo and His Royal Canadians performed the Robbie Burns’ classic, Auld Lang Syne.
+On today’s date in 1929, Guy Lombardo’s New Year’s Eve Party premiered at New York’s Roosevelt Hotel in what was the first nationwide New Year’s Eve radio broadcast, during which Lombardo and His Royal Canadians performed the Robbie Burns classic, Auld Lang Syne.

-For many years and through several administrations, several U.S. presidents would call Lombardo to wish him well on “Lombardo’s Day.”
+For many years and through many administrations, several U.S. presidents would also call Lombardo to wish him well on “Lombardo’s Day.”

 On Dec.
 17, 1999, as part of its Millennium Collection, Canada Post issued a 46-cent stamp (Scott #1820c) featuring Lombardo.
-The stamp was issued on a pane of four (SC #1820) dubbed Extraordinary Entertainers.
+The stamp was issued on a pane of four (SC #1820) dubbed “Extraordinary Entertainers.”
 Printed by Ashton-Potter on Tullis Russel paper, the stamps have general tagging along all sides.